paurkedal/ocaml-caqti/README.md

     - Supports describe, but without type information for parameters.
     - Does not pool connections or cache statements.

+Drivers are loaded dynamically based on the URI, but if dynamic loading is unavailable, you can statically link the `caqti-driver-*` libraries which you expect to use into your application.

 ## Documentation

 As the main entry point, you would normally use either of